 - 475: This is a more common police force frequency.
 Many emergency communications of the state and local police forces happen over this.

 There are many other frequencies that police scanners use.
 Note that the police scanners are devices that “scan” and not impose audio on airwaves themselves, so it’s a tricky thing to say “what frequencies do police scanners use” because they’re simply listening to those frequencies.
+If you’re interested to know about object-oriented scanning and which models use it, see a short discussion on our Whistler TRX-1 review.

 How do you program police scanner frequencies?